crisarenas/Basic-motion-planning-algorithm/README.md

 ## Output:
-At the beggining of the output you will find the initial configuration followed by the iterations and finally the found path, time of execution and the number of nodes visited.
+After selecting the map and the start and finish coordinates you will see the initial configuration that you just chose.
+Then you'll find the iterations.
+At the end of the output you will see the found path, the time of execution and the number of visited nodes.